 Eligibility checker results aren’t guaranteed, but they give a good indication

 Too many hard credit checks in a short space of time can indicate to lenders that you’re having financial problems.
-This may prevent you from borrowing money in the future.
-That’s why using an eligibility checker can be so beneficial.
+This may prevent you from borrowing money in the future which is why using an eligibility checker can be so beneficial.

 If you decide to use a business credit card eligibility checker, your first step is to provide some details about your business, such as: